Climate of Buenos Aires: General climatology

 The city is located in an area in which the Pampero and the Sudestada winds pass by.
 Being located in the Pampas, the weather is variable due to the contrasting air masses and frontal storms.
 The Pampero wind brings in cold, dry air from the south while warm humid tropical air produces sultry nortes (a gentle wind usually from the northeast formed by trade winds and the South Atlantic High that brings cloudy, hot, and humid weather and is responsible for bringing heat waves).
 Often, the passage of the Pampero winds occurs as a cold front passes through, leading to strong gusts from the south or southeast, a decrease in humidity and temperature, and an increase in the atmospheric pressure.
 When the cold Pampero winds meet with warm humid air from the north, thunderstorms are produced.
 The Sudestada winds are formed when a high pressure system located in southern Argentina interacts with a low pressure system over Uruguay and southern Brazil.
 When Sudestadas form, they bring long periods of precipitation, cloudy weather and cooler temperatures.
 These are common during the winter months.
 Because the Sudestada brings the highest wind speeds (particularly when these winds are combined with the astronomical tides), the Sudestada is responsible for floods that occur in low-lying areas.
 Its geomorphology along with inadequate drainage network and infrastructure, a flat landscape, and low elevations (much of Buenos Aires lies between 4 and 24 m above sea level) makes Buenos Aires highly vulnerable to flooding, particularly during heavy rainfall.
 Flooding impacts the neighbourhoods La Boca and Barracas which are in the southern parts of the city, more low-lying and inhabited by poor people (of low socioeconomic status).

 The urban heat island makes the city warmer than suburban and rural areas.
 On average, Buenos Aires is warmer than the surrounding areas by 1.5 to 3.5 C-change owing to the urban heat island.
-The average heat island is smaller in summer than in winter, with summer maximum temperatures being roughly the same than in suburban areas, but minimum temperatures being higher, while in winter, both maximum and minimum temperatures are higher in Buenos Aires city.
+The average heat island is higher in summer than in winter.
+This varies by season; its influence during the day is the stronger in July than in January.
+In contrast, the urban heat island effect during nights is more intense in January than in July.